-Unexpectedly, our results show that a teen's household income is not a significant determinant of his or her involvement in most sexually risky behaviors such as the contraction of STDs, sexual relations with a high number of partners, or intercourse at a young age.
-Instead, two of the most significant predictors of risky sexual behavior overall are race and religiosity.
+Our results show that two of the most significant predictors of risky sexual behavior are race and religiosity.
 African Americans respondents are significantly more likely to have been diagnosed with Chlamydia, have a risky number of partners, and have their first intercourse at an early age.
-In contrast, Asian and Pacific Islanders are less likely to participate in these behaviors.
+Asian and Pacific Islanders instead are less likely to participate in these behaviors.
 Religiosity is also a main determinant of the number of partners and age at first intercourse of the respondents.
 Those who frequently attended religious services have fewer sexual partners and intercourse at an older age.
 This correlation is particularly significant for girls in determining their number of sexual partners.
 For each of these dependent variables, there is no significant correlation between household income and risky behavior as we had predicted.

-Our results do suggest, however, that income has a highly significant effect on the use of birth control among females, a conclusion that could have serious social implications.
+One of our most interesting results is the effect of income on birth control usage among females.
 We find a significant, negative correlation between income and unprotected intercourse.
-In addition, the positive relationship between the interaction variable and birth control use suggests that this effect increases if the respondent has higher test scores.
+In addition, the positive relationship between the interaction variable and birth control use suggests that this effect increases if the respond has higher test scores.
 Our findings seem very logical, since birth control is the dependent variable that is most closely tied to expenditures and would be directly affected by income.
+We also speculate that the differential between the sexes can be explained by the fact that most contraceptives used and purchased by females are more expensive than those purchased by males.